EdilAbe/codepath-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 This project was a bit challenging for me because I’ve only had little experience working with HTML, CSS, and JavaScript.
 For the most part of the project I used the referenced sites and read through the dropdown tabs and made sure I understood the code with the help of W3schools and YouTube.
 At last, I tried writing the logic on my own but failed multiple times.
 Although, I couldn’t implement it on my own, I took the time to properly understand the coding and logic behind the game.
-Overall, it was a great learning opportunity, and I am interested in learning much more.
+Overall, it was a great learning opportunity, and I am excited to learning more.
 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How to build a project that includes a multiple webpage?
 How to add security layers to website?